-ADAM WARD, alto, is originally from Tecumseh, Oklahoma.
-At an early age Adam became fascinated with the voice of Patsy Cline and as a child he made a number of television appearances singing Cline’s songs.
+ADAM WARD, countertenor, is originally from Tecumseh, Oklahoma.
+At an early age Adam became fascinated with the voice of Patsy Cline.
+As a child he made a number of television appearances singing Cline’s songs.
 Mr. Ward began singing countertenor while studying French horn performance at Yale University.
-There he was also a founding member of the Yale Schola Cantorum.
+There he was also a founding member of the Yale Schola Cantorum under the direction of Simon Carrington.
 He has since performed as soloist with the International Contemporary Ensemble and was a member of the Choir of St. Mary the Virgin at the famed “Smoky Mary’s” in midtown Manhattan.
-As a horn player, Adam was a member of the Verbier Festival Orchestra, winner of the concerto competitions at Yale and Stony Brook Universities, and was a top prize-winner at the Coleman, Fischoff and Yellow Springs national chamber music competitions.
-He is currently composer-in-residence for the New York City based Choral Chameleon directed by Vince Peterson.
-Adam holds a BM from Manhattan School of Music, MM from Yale School of Music and additional years of study at the Hartt School, Royal College of Music (London) and Stony Brook University.
-Adam is overjoyed to be in his tenth season with Chanticleer.
+As a horn player, Adam was a member of the Verbier Festival Orchestra, winner of the concerto competitions at Yale and Stony Brook Universities, and was a top prizewinner at the Coleman, Fischoff and Yellow Springs national chamber music competitions.
+As a composer his works have been heard around the world for nearly two decades.
+He was recently composer-in-residence for the New York City based Choral Chameleon directed by Vince Peterson and the Sacramento based Vox Musica directed by Daniel Paulson.
+He is also an avid singer-songwriter.
+Adam holds a B.M. from Manhattan School of Music, M.M. from Yale School of Music and additional years of study at the Hartt School, Royal College of Music (London) and Stony Brook University.
+Adam is overjoyed to be in his fourteenth season with Chanticleer.